-- All points of entry are secure and lockable. - Stairs or fire escapes are identified and shown to girls. - Evacuation routes are clear and known to all. - Basic safety systems are in place, as appropriate to the type of building and according to building codes in the jurisdiction, such as a fire extinguisher and smoke alarm. - Location of local emergency services and how to reach them. - Confirm any communication services (mobile carrier, Wi-Fi) are running and reliable.
+- All points of entry are secure and lockable. - Stairs or fire escapes are identified and shown to Girl Scouts.

+- Evacuation routes are clear and known to all.
+Identify an exterior meeting place in case of evacuation. - Basic safety systems are in place, as appropriate to the type of building and according to building codes in the jurisdiction, such as a fire extinguisher and smoke alarm. - Location of local emergency services and how to reach them. - Confirm any communication services (mobile carrier, Wi-Fi) are running and reliable.

-Sleeping and Bathroom Arrangements.
+Sleeping and bathroom arrangements.
 Follow these points:

-Adults are not required to sleep in the same space (i.e., hotel room) as girls; if they do, there should be at least two unrelated female adults in the room.

-Each participant has her own bed.
-Parent/guardian permission must be obtained if girls are to share a bed.

-Reduce the likelihood of spreading illness by keeping beds six feet apart, and/or sleeping head-to-toe, when possible.

-Girls and adults do not share a bed.
-However, some councils make exceptions for mothers and daughters.

-Males should not sleep in the same space as girl members.
+- Adults are not required to sleep in the same space (i.e., hotel room) as Girl Scouts; if they do, there should be at least two unrelated female adults in the room. - Each participant has her own bed.
+Parent/guardian permission must be obtained if they are to share a bed. - Reduce the likelihood of spreading illness by keeping beds 6 feet apart, and/or sleeping head-to-toe, when possible. - Girl Scouts and adults do not share a bed.
+However, some councils make exceptions for mothers and daughters. - Males should not sleep in the same space as youth members.
 An exception is made for family members during events such as parent-daughter or family overnights where one family may sleep together in an area specifically designated to accommodate families.
 If possible, men should have their own designated bathroom.
 If a unisex bathroom is used, the door must have a working lock, or a system for notifying others that the bathroom is in use.
-This system should be reviewed and understood by all girls and adults.
-When traveling or camping, men should not have to walk through the girls' sleeping area to get to the bathroom.
-Men must stay in a tent or a cabin that is separate from the girls or women.

-For additional information on sleeping accommodations, See Introduction: Standard Safety Guidelines
+This system should be reviewed and understood by all participants.
+When traveling or camping, men should not have to walk through the youth sleeping area to get to the bathroom.
+Men must stay in a tent or a cabin that is separate from the girls or women. - For additional information on sleeping accommodations, see Introduction: Standard Safety Guidelines.